5 Big Ideas In Education That Don't Work

 But there is one kind of choice that Hattie does believe makes a difference: teacher choice.
 Being able to select the best teacher for your child, Hattie suggests, could be truly empowering for parents — albeit a challenging strategy for a school to adopt.

 4. Small class size.
 In the U.S., groups such as Class Size Matters are dedicated to the proposition that fewer students per teacher is a recipe for success.
 This, Hattie argues, would come as a surprise to Japan and Korea, which have two of the highest-performing education systems in the world – and average class sizes of 33.
-Really?
-Both have the same exact average class size?

 Hattie says reducing class size can have a positive impact.
 But that small class size needs to be paired with training and support for teachers to collaborate more closely with students, offer more personalized feedback and measure student improvement on a more granular level.